Bedelia (film): Original novel

-The film was based on a novel by Vera Caspary which was published in 1945.
-It was about a bachelor in his thirties called Charlie who married a widow, Bedelia, he meets at a summer resort in 1913.
+The film was based on the 1945 novel by Vera Caspary, about a bachelor in his thirties called Charlie who married a widow, Bedelia, he meets at a summer resort in 1913.
 The New York Times said it was "guaranteed to raise gooseflesh on the hottest summer night."
 The Los Angeles Times called it "one of the neatest and cleverest jobs of writing this season."